Spain's sickly economy sees debt costs jump

 "The scale of adjustment required in our country is so great that we need to make use of all the instruments available, including taxes," Ordonez said, suggesting raising indirect taxes would be the preferable step.

-Short-term borrowing costs almost doubled from a month earlier at a sale of more than 3 billion euros (2.45 billion pounds) of short-term government debt on Tuesday, a bad sign for an auction of 2- and 10-year bonds on Thursday.
+Short-term borrowing costs almost doubled from a month earlier at a sale of more than 3 billion euros ($3.92 billion) of short-term government debt on Tuesday a bad sign for an auction of 2- and 10-year bonds on Thursday.

-In another positive sign, the International Monetary Fund saw Spain growing 0.1 percent in 2013 after forecasting in January a 0.3 percent contraction for next year.
+In another positive sign, the International Monetary Fund saw Spain growing 0.1 percent in 2013 after forecasting a 0.3 percent contraction for next year in January.

-However, the IMF also warned it did not see Spain meeting its deficit goals this year or next and, in forecasts compiled before the new government unveiled its 2012 budget, didn't see Spain meeting the 3 percent of GDP goal until at least 2018.

 Spain's government has acknowledged it is in recession this year and is fighting to convince sceptical markets it can reduce one of Europe's highest budget deficits amid huge unemployment.